awslabs/crossplane-on-eks/doc/nested-compositions.md

 An example yaml file to deploy this Composition is available at  `examples/aws-provider/composite-resources/example-application/example-application.yaml`.

+Install the AWS Compositions and XRDs following the instructions in [compositions/README.md](../compositions/README.md)

 Let’s take a look at how this example application can be deployed.

 ```bash